kabarton62/transfer-week-demo/README.md

   2. **add-user.sh**:       Add users on an Ubuntu server and distribute private keys (in the worst way possible)
   3. **mutillidae.sh**:     Deploy a Mutillidae Docker container
   4. **ssh.bat**:           Start a SSH shell using a Windows Batch script (so there's not a lot of time spent troubleshooting failed SSH attempts)
+  5. **deluser.sh**:        Delete all those users we added and their ssh-rsa keys